AzureMentor/Azure-AZ-400-Study-Guide/1 - Design a DevOps Strategy (20-25%).md

 - Inspect and Validate Code Base for Compliance
 - Inspect and Validate Infrastructure for Compliance
 - Recommend a Secure Development Strategy
-- Recommend Tools and Practices to Integrate Code Security Validation (e.g., Static Code Analysis)
+- Recommend Tools and Practices to Integrate Code Security Validation, for example:
+    - Static Code Analysis
 - Recommend Tools and Practices to Integrate Infrastructure Security Validation

 ## Design a tool integration strategy